Black Friday's biggest deals and savings

 Walmart

-The retail giants says that its Black Friday deals begin at 12:01 a.m.
+The retail giant says that its Black Friday deals begin at 12:01 a.m.
 ET on Thanksgiving, and in stores at 6 p.m. local time on Thanksgiving.

 Below are some of its Black Friday specials: